Definitions and meaning of mun

 mun

-- singular first-person present indicative of munu
+singular first/third-person present indicative of munu

 Inari Sami